Zach3ry/AWS_AMI_JANITOR/README.md

 # AWS_AMI_JANITOR
+CAUTION: USE AT YOUR OWN RISK
-This scratch Python 3.6 script will delete all private AMIs from an AWS account
+This scratch Python 3.6 script will delete all private AMIs from an AWS account after a set target date.